PX4/PX4-Devguide/en/ros/README.md

 # Robotics using ROS

+[ROS](http://www.ros.org/) (Robot Operating System) is a general purpose robotics library that can be used with PX4 for offboard control.
+It uses the [MAVROS](../ros/mavros_installation.md) node to communicate with PX4 via MAVLink.

-This section contains topics about using ROS (and offboard control) with PX4.
+This section contains topics about using ROS for offboard control with PX4.